prkumar/uplink/docs/source/index.rst

 .. code-block:: python

-   from uplink import Consumer, get, headers, Path, Query
+   from uplink import Consumer, get, Path, Query

    class GitHub(Consumer):
        """A Python Client for the GitHub API."""